jeromecoupe/webstoemp_v3/src/content/blogposts/2018-04-15-journey-from-ux-to-service-design.md

 ---
 title: "The journey from UX to service design"
 excerpt: "As digital products are increasingly integrating the fabric of all types of businesses, I wanted to look at why great UX is just the bare minimum and how the mission of UX teams is broadening."
-image: "journey-ux.jpg"
+image: "mountain-road.jpg"
-imageAlt: "Country Road - Photo by Fritz Bielmeier"
+imageAlt: "Misty mountain road - Photo by Fritz Bielmeier"
 tags:
   - Front-end
   - Gulp